jivesoftware/react-d3-charts/README.md

 ```

 There also tests that you should probably look at.
-See test/BarChart-test or test/LineChart-test.
+See test/*-test

 ##code layout
 The es6 source code is in the /src directory.

 The published code is transpiled from /src to the /lib directory by running the build task (see below).

 The build task is automatically called when the module is published (see package.json -> scripts -> prepublish).

 The root index.js imports code from the /lib directory allowing end-users to seamlessly use the module without requiring babel or some other transpiler.